coltongrainger/fscss-volunteers/agreements.md

 # Role Acknowledgement

 - I accept the role of **volunteer**[^interns] in Homeless Family Services at the Family Support Center of South Sound.
-I give my volunteer services and donate my time gratuitously to FSCSS of my own volition because I wish to support the mission of the orgainzation, "Working Together to Strengthen All Families", without expectation of compensation.
+I give my volunteer services and donate my time gratuitously to FSCSS of my own volition because I wish to support the mission of the organization, "Working Together to Strengthen All Families", without expectation of compensation.

 - I understand I am not an employee of FSCSS and that there is no employer-employee relationship.
-I understand that if FSCSS wishes to recognize my volunteer efforts with an appreciative nomial fee or gift, I may or may not choose to accept it and that any nomial fee or gift that I recieve is not related to the number of hours I volunteer.
+I understand that if FSCSS wishes to recognize my volunteer efforts with an appreciative nominal fee or gift, I may or may not choose to accept it and that any nominal fee or gift that I receive is not related to the number of hours I volunteer.

 - I am fully aware that the work associated with being a volunteer involves certain risks of physical injury or death.
-Being fully informed as to these risks, I hereby assume all risk of injury, damage, and harm to myself arising from such activiites or use of FSCSS facilities.
+Being fully informed as to these risks, I hereby assume all risk of injury, damage, and harm to myself arising from such activities or use of FSCSS facilities.
 If I am injured while acting as a volunteer of FSCSS, I must immediately report this injury to a FSCSS supervisor or on-call staff.
 I authorize necessary emergency medical treatment that might be required for me.

 - I understand that as a volunteer, I must comply with FSCSS policies and procedures and applicable Federal and Washington State laws, including RCW 26.44.030 Child Abuse Mandated Reporting Law.

-- I understand that I may be reimbursed for expenses or travel mileage I incur as a volunteer if I recieve pre-authorization to incur the expense from authorized FSCSS personnel.
+- I understand that I may be reimbursed for expenses or travel mileage I incur as a volunteer if I receive pre-authorization to incur the expense from authorized FSCSS personnel.
 If I do not receive pre-authorization, expenses I choose to incur related to my volunteer role with the Family Support Center will solely be my responsibility and may be considered a charitable tax deductible in-kind donation.
 I understand that I am responsible for keeping my own records for tax purposes and obtaining my own tax advice.

 - I understand that I may not volunteer for FSCSS if I have been convicted of certain crimes or have pending criminal charges.
 I understand that if I am arrested or charged with any crime during my tenure as a volunteer, I must report it to FSCSS personnel within 48 hours of the arrest or filing of any information charging me with any criminal offense.